ParsaBordbar/ParsaBordbar/README.md

 Interested in art, cinema and storytelling.
 Love exploring new fields and Ideas, open to learn new things and have fun in coding!

 ## 🚀 What can I do?
-Well I've two and half years of web-dev specially front-end, I have experienced in working with others, write and debuging in diferent languages, I've some teaching background and I have my on side projects and interests, You can check my repos for more info on that.
+Well I've three and half years of web-dev, I have experienced in working with others, write and debuging in diferent languages, I've some teaching background and I have my on side projects and interests, You can check my repos for more info on that.
 My expertise is web but as a CS student I have other useful skills too.
+I'm currently learning AI as my major and I have devloped an intrest in devloping vide games.

 ## 🪛 What tools I use?
  Here is the tools I've experienced working with: